 Nutrition charting to document client interactions is an important and integral part of workflow when providing nutritional care.
 Unfortunately, our providers report typically spending 40% of their work-day on back-office administrative work like charting and billing.
 This is time NOT being spent on client care, and is also not compensated time.
 Moreover, if client sessions are scheduled back-to-back, providers spend time at the end of their workday to go back and finish chart notes, which is time-consuming, and can lead to errors.
+With EHR and insurance billing features, Healthie’s practice management software makes it seamless to chart on clients and create CMS 1500 claims.
+Click here to learn about our Free Starter Plan.

 Having an effective charting system will: